Multiple Time Frame Analysis - Multiple Time-frame Analysis

 Scalpers

-This group of traders holds on to their trades for only a few minutes.
+This group of traders holds on to their trades only for a few minutes.
 The scalper never holds on to a FX trade for more than 10 minutes.
 With goal of earning small sums of pips as a profit, 5 - 20 pips.

 Day Traders